 CDE does not recommend or endorse any auditing firm and CDE does not provide guidance in choosing firms.
-Based on audited financial statements sent to CDE, and as a courtesy only, the following auditing firms audited school districts and charter schools for fiscal year 2017-18.
+Based on audited financial statements sent to CDE, and as a courtesy only, the following auditing firms audited school districts and charter schools or were provided by OSA for fiscal year 2023-24.
 Any omission is unintentional.